 So how do you get there?

 Well, two simple steps.

 The egg flower, as it's referred to in Chinese, is really simple to do.
-The key is to swirl the soup in a lazy vortex while slowly drizzling in the eggs, which are scrambled with a bit of cornstarch (the starch impedes protein connections, preventing the eggs from getting rubbery).
+The key is to swirl the soup in a lazy vortex while slowly drizzling in the eggs, which are scrambled with a bit of cornstarch.

-A small handful of sliced scallion greens on top—ok, if you really want it, some mushrooms too—and it's ready to serve.
+Add small handful of sliced scallion greens on top—okay, if you really want them, some mushrooms too—and the soup is ready to serve.
 It goes best with a free egg roll and a fortune cookie.